ws-garcia/VBA-CSV-interface/docs/home/getting_started.md

 >📝**Note**
 >{: .text-grey-lt-000 .bg-green-000 }
 >The above table shows the benchmark results, in seconds, for the currently tested procedures.
 Some projects were excluded from the benchmark due they do not handle those CSV's compliant with the RFC-4180 specs.
+The 2nd value, showed in some cells having two values, is obtained when setting `QuotingMode = QuotationMode.All`.
 {: .text-grey-dk-300 .bg-grey-lt-000 }

 ### Conclusions